ElectricGun/cheat-codes-mod/README.md

 Adds GTA San Andreas style cheat codes to Mindustry.<br>
 To activate them, simply type out the strings of text corresponding to them until something happens.<br>
-Mistakes and typos will reset the strings, so make sure you type them out correctly.<br>
+Mistakes and typos will reset the strings, so make sure to type them out correctly.<br>
 Only works in game.<br>
 # List of cheats
 | Name             | Effects                                                           |  Code                                  |